Internationalised domain names¶

 When a domain is deleted it goes into the redemptionPeriod lifecycle state and will stay there for ninety days unless it is restored by the registrar.
 This is the same for both the SRS and IRS.

 At the end of the redemptionPeriod there is a change in behaviour with the new IRS, the domain goes into the pendingDelete state, which is new, and the domain is assigned a To-Be-Released (TBR) session where it will get released when that session is processed.
 Once the domain has moved to pendingDelete state there is no option to restore it.
-The period between the end of the redemptionPeriod and the TBR session is currently set to a minimum of 48 hours, note this may change in the future.

 For the current SRS, registrars can continue to successfully restore a domain, right up to the time it is released.